alex-gusto/banners/modules/slider/README.md

     [0.75, 1]
   ]
   ```
+  If ranges is disabled all slides will appear in scroll sequence.

 - `random`- boolean, string, array.
 Default is false.
   - `true` every slide appears randomly
   - `first`, `last`, `first-last` - every slide appears randomly except first, last or first and last.